amitav79/i3wm/README.md

 * **Polybar**
 + **i3blocks** to customize the i3 status bar
 * **feh** for setting wallpaper on i3
-- picom for blur and transparent window
+- picom for  background blur and transparent window